emilysellers/emily-sellers/README.md

-Hi, I'm Emily!
-I'm a full-stack software developer with a diverse background in social service nonprofits.
+Hi, I'm Emily, a full-stack software developer with a diverse background in social service nonprofits.
 I'm passionate about solving complex, human-centered problems.
-Organized, reliable and a dedicated team mate, I’m always looking to continue learning and contributing to impactful change in the world.
+I’m always looking to continue learning and contributing to impactful change in the world.

 - Languages: JavaScript, HTML5, CSS3, SQL
 - Testing: Jest, Supertest, TDD